-Summer and barbecue go together like Bank Holidays and rain.
+Update 19/4/2021 – added reviews of The Big Smoke (Bromley), Crossroads and Pappy’s Summer and barbecue go together like Bank Holidays and rain.
 One naturally follows the other, but even better is a summer filled with American-style barbecue, a world away from a typical suburban garden grill topped with bangers and burgers.
-The low ‘n’ slow method of smoking meat produces such sublime results, that it has become …
+The low ‘n’ …

 With lockdown, I have fewer respites from the amateurish tedium of my own cooking.
 It was this, combined with the need to run errands for an ill dining companion, that led me to pucker up for a cheeky Nando’s for the first time in years.
 At the same time, the existence of a notable competitor in the form of Roosters Piri Piri, a franchised chain with branches in London as well as farther afield, piqued my curiosity.
 There’s only one thing for it – a takeaway piri piri chicken-and-chips comparison.

 Kauboi Ramen is an eatery seemingly custom-made to muddy the argumentative waters swirling around authenticity.
 Set inside the compact bar area for Texas Joe’s, Kauboi Ramen serves up Japanese-style ramen noodle soups – but with Texan-style barbecued meats instead of the usual chashu pork.